-- (1) The applicant must submit official hours of operation to ensure the outdoor dining area is not open past 12 AM; - (2) The applicant provide specification sheets for the planters, outdoor furnishings, paint colors and glazing prior to appearing before the City Commission for review; - (3) The applicant execute a revised contract with the City of Birmingham; and - (4) The applicant comply with the requests of all city departments.
+- (1) The applicant must submit official hours of operation to ensure the outdoor dining area is not open past 12 AM; - (2) The applicant provide specification sheets for the planters, outdoor furnishings, paint colors and glazing prior to appearing before the City Commission for review; - (3) The applicant execute a revised contract with the City of Birmingham; and

-Motion to recommend DENIAL of the Revised Final Site Plan and Design Review to the City Commission for 525 N. Old Woodward, Luxe, for the following reasons:

-Motion to recommend POSTPONEMENT of the Revised Final Site Plan and Design Review for 525 N. Old Woodward, Luxe, with the following conditions:
+Motion to recommend DENIAL of the Revised Final Site Plan and Design Review to the City ommission for 525 N. Old Woodward, Luxe, for the following reasons: OR lotion to recommend POSTPONEMENT of the Revised Final Site Plan and Design Review or 525 N. Old Woodward, Luxe, with the following conditions: ·